ExCALIBUR-NEPTUNE/minepoch/README.md

  - `Data/two_stream_substep.deck`: The same two-stream instability, but with particle substepping enabled.
  - `Data/one_stream.deck`: A 1D force-free problem illustrating the use of low-noise control-variates.
+ - `Data/drift_kinetic.deck`: An demonstration of the use of drift-kinetics in a quasi-1D setting.

 To run one of these problems the input deck must be copied to the correct location before running minepoch, for example: